sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 Initial - only changes on Pod creation.
 Not later:
 Recreate - Evicts Pods if usage goes beyonf range :
 Auto - Updates pod to recommended num.
 Behaves like recreate.
-But when support for inplace update for pods: is availabe this mode will be preferred. :
+But when support for inplace update for pods: is available this mode will be preferred. :

 Another vpa example: